Union of African States: Background

-Joining together
+Mutual assistance

 In November 1958, with the sudden cessation of French aid and personnel for Guinea, Nkrumah and Touré met in Conakry, the capital of Guinea, to discuss an emergency loan which Ghana was going to provide to Guinea.
 On 23 November, the two leaders announced a plan for the creation of a union of African states which the two leaders would work towards over a series of meetings with the loan as the first of many steps towards integration.
 Following these negotiations, the Union of Independent African States (UIAS) was declared on 1 May 1959.
 The agreement was very loose, only requiring that the members work together on relations with other African countries and thus was, in the words of journalist Russel Warren Howe, more pragmatic than ambitious.
 They declared intentions for developing a shared currency (a union bank and union economic council were planned) and shared citizenship, but did not include unified defense or foreign policy provisions in regards to countries outside of Africa.
 Despite these declarations, little happened to cement any shared currency or create unified citizenship between the two countries in 1958 or 1959.
 The only significant effect of the union was the £10 million (about £ today) loan provided by Ghana to Guinea.
 However, even this relationship was hesitantly agreed to by the members.
 Guinea used less than half of the funds provided by Ghana despite its continued economic problems.

 The individual constitutions of Ghana, Mali and Guinea contained provisions that would allow the national parliaments to transfer the sovereignty of the whole or part of each country; the intent was to easily form a Union of African States.